 Below are some scenes from my day trip to Franciacorta, the sparkling wine-producing region of central Lombardy, followed by an afternoon exploring Lake Iseo.
 I began the morning at Scuderia Crazy Horse, an equestrian facility in Erbusco, the heart of Franciacorta.
 I rode a spry colt named Cognac through vineyards and bridal trails.
 It was quite a thrill, but I’m not going to lie—my bony ass was so sore after all that clippity-clopping.

-Afterwards, I drove to Sulzano on the eastern shore of Lake Iseo to catch a ferry to Monte Isola, a verdent mountain of an island that arises from the center of the lake.
+Afterwards, I drove to Sulzano on the eastern shore of Lake Iseo to catch a ferry to Monte Isola, a verdent mountain of an island that rises from the center of the lake.
 Sulzano was packed and I couldn’t find a parking spot, so I drove to Sale Marasino, another ferry station a few miles north.
 Thankfully, there was ample parking.
 I caught the ferry to Carzano, a tiny fishing village on the northeast corner of Monte Isola.

 From Carzano, I hiked around the northern crown of Monte Isola, which had unmitigated views of the lake’s northern reaches, the Orobie Alps, and Isola di Loreto, a tiny island with a neo-Gothic castle.
 When I reached Siviano, a village on the northwest corner of the island, I stopped for lunch at Ristorante La Torre.
 I ordered a pizza and devoured the whole thing.
 After lunch, I hiked up and over the spine of Monte Isola along an old mule track, cutting through the tiny hamlet of Orzano.
 After several steep switchbacks, the trail led me down to Carzano, where I caught the next ferry back to Sale Marasino.